Democratic Party (South Korea, 2015): Economic and labour policies

 The Democratic Party supports the expansion of fiscal expenditures to gradually increase welfare alongside elements of economic liberalism (Note: DPK supports the market economy and includes a large number of people who show economic liberalism such as deregulation.
-This tendency is particularly evident in the party's conservative faction.
-Attributed to multiple sources:) and fiscal conservatism.
+This tendency is particularly evident in the party's conservative faction.) and fiscal conservatism.
 The party supports the market economy, but also values the need for state intervention in the market.
 In 2020, the party pledged to implement a version of the Green New Deal to move South Korea towards carbon neutrality by 2050.
 The party takes a favorable stance on government intervention in the market, while keeping some distance from labour politics and labour movements.
 For this reason, the Democratic Party was classified as a "conservative liberal" party by left-wing media.

-Lee Jae-myung supports New Deal liberalism, which is economically progressive and labor-friendly, unlike Moon Jae-in, who was a pro-chaebol centrist.
+Lee Jae Myung supports New Deal liberalism, which is economically progressive and labor-friendly, unlike Moon Jae-in, who was a pro-chaebol centrist.
 Lee's stance won the support of former and current executives of major labor unions in South Korea.
 Lee Jae-myung was compared to Franklin Delano Roosevelt and his New Deal Coalition as he formed a big tent political coalition based on liberalism that brought together social conservatives, reformist liberals, left-wing social progressives, and anti-Chaebol labor activists.
 The Democratic Party succeeded in enacting the Serious Accident Corporate Punishment Act, which emphasizes corporate responsibility for industrial accidents, overcoming opposition from the right-wing conservative camp.
 Noh Woong-rae, a pro-labor member of the party, criticized the Yoon Seok-yeol government's attempt to extend working hours in an interview with left-wing media, emphasizing the strengthening of union rights and the responsibility of companies for safety management.
 He announced that he would soon attempt to enact a yellow envelope law that would limit companies' compensation for damages to striking workers.